 Methodology for Selecting the Best Hotel Credit Cards

-To select the best credit cards for hotel rewards, and make sure the list stays up to date, WalletHub’s editors regularly compare more than 1,500 credit card offers in search of the top deals for different types of hotel-goers.
-Given that hotel guests have differing needs, both from their plastic (or metal) and their lodging, the best hotel credit cards cannot be one size fits all.
+To select the best credit cards for hotel rewards, and make sure the list stays up to date, WalletHub’s editors regularly compare more than 1,500 credit card offers in search of the top deals for different types of hotel-goers based on factors such as approval requirements, rewards, initial bonuses, interest rates, and fees.